Morty GTM Effectiveness Analysis

 3

 Some JTBD awareness.
 Homebuyers want transparency and confidence in their mortgage decision.
-But the messaging leans toward features ("compare rates") than outcomes ("save $X over the life of your loan" or "close 2 weeks faster").
+But the messaging leans toward features ("compare rates") than outcomes ("save tens of thousands over the life of your loan" or "close two weeks faster").

 Critical gap.
 Mortgage decisions are inherently high-stakes: hundreds of thousands of dollars, decades of payments.
 Yet the site barely articulates what a poor mortgage choice costs: overpaying by tens of thousands, hidden fees, rate lock failures.
 This is the biggest missed opportunity.